 Frail Gourami (Ctenops nobilis)

-You will not often see Frail Gouramis in the aquarium trade due to their extreme sensitivity to shipping stress and their high levels of aggression.
-This species is also not recommended for anyone but the experienced fish keeper as they are one of the trickiest freshwater fish to keep, often leading to short lifespans.
+Due to their extreme sensitivity to shipping stress and high aggression levels, you will not often see Frail Gouramis in the aquarium trade.
+This species is also not recommended for anyone but the experienced fish keeper as they are one of the harder to maintain freshwater fish.

 Frail Gouramis are not recommended for the typical community aquarium; however, you can maintain them alongside other non-cannibalistic anabantoids in larger set-ups.
 You can also keep these fish with peaceful, schooling Cyprinids, although you should avoid larger species.

 Frail Gouramis are unfussy when it comes to the decor as long as you have plenty of structure and cover.
-Plastic piping, Ceramic flowerpots, and other artificial materials are all valuable additions.
-A more natural-looking design could consist of a soft, sandy substrate with driftwood roots and branches or bogwood placed to form plenty of shady spots and caves.
-The addition of dried leaf litter such as beech, Indian almond leaves, or oak is suitable and further emphasises the natural feel.
+A more natural-looking design could consist of a sandy substrate with driftwood roots or bogwood placed to form hiding places for the Gouramies to feel safe.
+Adding dried leaf litter such as beech, Indian almond, or oak.

-Frail Gouramis seem to do best under fairly dim lighting and thick plantings such as Microsorum, Cryptocoryne, Taxiphyllum and Anubias.
-However, adding floating vegetation may also prove helpful both in terms of diffusing light and providing essential cover.
+Frail Gouramis do best under dim lighting and thick plantings such as Microsorum, Cryptocoryne, Taxiphyllum and Anubias.
+However, adding floating plants to diffuse the lighting and provide additional cover.

-Although it is crucial to maintain excellent water quality, the filtration, or at least water flow, should not be too powerful.
-It would be best to avoid water changes provided the tank is lightly stocked; however, if you wish to do so, only perform 10 to 15 per cent weekly.
-You will also need to make sure you have a tight-fitting lid as this species is a famous jumper, especially if you have just introduced them to a new aquarium.
+Although it is always essential to maintain good water conditions, the filtration should be gentle.
+It would be best to avoid water changes so long as the aquarium is lightly stocked; however, if you wish to do so, only perform 10 to 15 per cent weekly.
+You will also need to ensure a tight-fitting lid as this species is well known for its jumping abilities, especially if you have just introduced them to a new aquarium.

 |Scientific Name||Ctenops nobilis|